Florida Schools To Remain Open In Spring As DeSantis Calls Closures 'Biggest Public Health Blunder In Modern American History'

 Stretch Of 8th Street In Little Havana Reopens After Anti-Communism Demonstration

-Monday’s news conference was his first public news conference in nearly a month.
+Monday’s news conference was the Governor’s first public news conference in nearly a month.

 “We’re not gonna have unlimited [vaccines] in the first month,” DeSantis said.
 “I think we pretty much will have one for every American in the first few months.”